Carnie Wilson: Bell's palsy diagnosis

 On March 18, 2013, Wilson disclosed, through Twitter, that she had been diagnosed with Bell's palsy.

 Love Bites by Carnie

 On August 26, 2017, Carnie and her business partner, childhood friend Tiffany Miller, opened Love Bites by Carnie, a commercial production bakery in Sherwood, Oregon, a suburb of Portland.
-Love Bites by Carnie makes gourmet, bite-sized cookies.
+Love Bites by Carnie made gourmet, bite-sized cookies.
+It went out of business in 2021.